The Agulhas Plain is a renowned birding destination.

 And we’re challenging you to see if you can tick off each one of them over the next year.

-At the coast, you’ll find our namesake – the Black Oystercatcher birds.
+At the coast, you’ll find our namesake – African Black Oystercatchers.

 These birds used to be listed as Near Threatened but were downlisted to Least Concern.
 Years ago, people could drive along our coast – disturbing these birds, which pair for life.
 Now that’s banned (except with special permits), which has played a big role in boosting their numbers.